AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/README.md

 yarn # e.g. yarn install. installs this app's dependencies based on this project's yarn.lock / package.json
 ```

 By default, the project will attempt to convert CQL to ELM on download or publish.
-This can be disabled for development purposes.
+To disable this in development, see the configuration section below.
 If enabled, you will need the CQL-to-ELM translation service, a Java application that can be run locally via Maven or Docker.
 * To run locally with Maven: https://github.com/cqframework/cql-translation-service
 * To run locally with Docker, install Docker and run: `docker run -p 8080:8080 cqframework/cql-translation-service:v1.2.16`

-To disable CQL-to-ELM translation, modify `config.js` or set the environment variable `CQL_TO_ELM_DISABLED` to `true`

 The React part was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Relevant files are in the `src/` filter.
 Refer to the Create React App [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) for guidance on features and how to perform common tasks.